InseeFr/Bowie/GET-STARTED.md

 You can find an example of Kubernetes objects specs [here](./deploiement/Stromae-db/).

+Before launching the commands, go to the folder containing the values or the Kubernetes objects specs.
 The following command allows you to install Stromae : `kubectl apply -f .`

 In this example, you can now find Stromae eXist dashboard at https://stromae-db.example.com/exist/apps/dashboard/index.html